digital-peaks/web-aoa/r/r_documentation.md

 	}
 ```

+If a pretrained model is provided it get validated.
+It is checked if it only uses the bands provided by Sentinel-2A imagery as predictors.
 If all parameters are valid and all neccesary files are present in the corresponding job folder the script will beginn retrieveing the Sentinel-2A imagery.

 # Data Aquisition